 Wrong Change

 Always check your change when you pay in cash, and try not to give large notes if possible.
-One common scam is that they will give you the change for a smaller note and then refuse your explanation that you gave them a larger note.
+One common scam is that they will provide you with change for a smaller note and then refuse to accept your explanation that you gave them a larger note.

 Pay with the right money if you can, or use your debit/credit card, which is widely available.